mariaac3/mariaac3.github.io/_pages/about.md

 {: style="text-align: justify"}

 My research focuses on understanding the acceleration of the expansion of the Universe and the nature of dark energy.
-In particular, I use type Ia supernovae in the nearby universe to measure distances and infer the peculiar velocity field.
-This field is linked to the growth of structures and allows to test the standard model of cosmology and general relativity.
+In particular, I work with low-redshift Type Ia supernovae, developing and refining nearby samples used for cosmology.
+By improving the quality and calibration of the local supernova dataset, my work strengthens distance measurements and anchors the cosmic distance ladder.
 {: style="text-align: justify"}

-I am involved in [Roman Supernova Infastructure Team](https://www.romansnpit.com/) and with the Dark Energy Bedrock All-Sky Survey ([DEBASS](https://www.mso.anu.edu.au/debass/)).
+I am involved in [Roman Supernova Project Infastructure Team](https://www.romansnpit.com/) and with the Dark Energy Bedrock All-Sky Survey ([DEBASS](https://www.mso.anu.edu.au/debass/)).
 {: style="text-align: justify"}